gody10/gody10.github.io/_pages/about.md

 My prior studies include a MSc, a BSc and a Minor degree.
 More specifically, I completed my MSc and my BSc in Computer Science at the [Athens University of Economics and Business (AUEB)](https://aueb.gr/en) under the supervision of Prof. [George C. Polyzos](https://www.aueb.gr/en/faculty_page/polyzos-george) and my Minor in Philosophy at [Deree - The American College of Greece](https://www.acg.edu/).

+I am also involved in the broader AI community in Greece.
+This summer I attended the [1st HERON Summer School in Robotics and AI](https://heron-robotics-coe.eu/1st-summer-school-in-robotics-and-ai/) and the [Greeks in AI](https://www.greeksin.ai/) symposium, which I also attended in 2025.

 Feel free to reach out to me if you are interested in collaborating or if you have any questions about my research!
 The time in my area is:
 <span id="current-time"></span>
 <div>